PickHoops QuickFact

 4.1 Can I delete a group I don't want?

 Let us know and we'll delete it for you.
-We'll need to know group ID to delete and the email address you used to sign up.
+We'll need to know group short name to delete and the email address you used to sign up.

 4.2 Is my group private?